 - (A) The owner of property, or the owner's authorized agent, for which a variance is sought shall submit an application for a variance to the Floodplain Administrator. - (B) At a minimum, the application shall contain the following information: name, address, and telephone number of the applicant and property owner; legal description of the property; parcel map; description of the existing use; description of the proposed use; site map showing the location of flood hazard areas, designated floodway boundaries, flood zones, base flood elevations, and flood protection setbacks; description of the variance sought; and reason for the variance request.
-Variance applications shall specifically address each of the considerations in §46-39. - (C) If the application is for a variance to allow the lowest floor (A Zones) or bottom of the lowest horizontal structural member (V Zones and Coastal A Zones) of a building or structure below the applicable minimum elevation required by this Chapter, the application shall include a statement signed by the owner that, if granted, the conditions of the variance shall be recorded as a covenant against the land in the County Land Records. - (D) If the application is for a variance for a historic structure pursuant to §46-23 of this Chapter, the application shall contain documentation that the proposed work does not preclude the structure's continued eligibility and designation as a historic structure.
+Variance applications shall specifically address each of the considerations in §46-39. - (C) If the application is for a variance to allow the lowest floor of a building or structure below the applicable minimum elevation required by this Chapter, the application shall include a statement signed by the owner that, if granted, the conditions of the variance shall be recorded as a covenant against the land in the County Land Records. - (D) If the application is for a variance for a historic structure pursuant to §46-23 of this Chapter, the application shall contain documentation that the proposed work does not preclude the structure's continued eligibility and designation as a historic structure.
 The documentation shall be obtained from a source that is authorized to make such determinations (see definition of "Historic Structure").